 It was an extreme idea that saw the birth of Hemingway’s Fiesta and Woolf’s Orlando, manuscripts that scandalized readers and critics and establishments round the world.

 It was extreme minds that brought forth the notion of democracy, the principle of energy conservation, the arcaneness of quantum mechanics.

 Extreme minds also created the idea of meditation.
 Who other than an extremist would sit motionless and silent for hours, if not days, fasting, focusing, visualizing worlds inside one’s mind with one’s inner chatter mechanisms shut down, and the totality of one’s faculties turned on?
 Who but an extremist would have come up with the notion of non-violent revolution, asking people to march to their ruin without ever raising a hand or weapon to defend themselves?

 Who but an extremist would sacrifice himself in the name of his flock?

-Who but an extremist would dedicate her life to fighting for others less fortunate, all after getting shot in the face by the persecutors she eventually went after?
+Who but an extremist would dedicate her life to fighting for others less fortunate, all after getting shot in the face?
 To sacrifice one’s entire life to the service of others is no average feat.
 It’s an outlier, all the way out there in the far reaches of the human condition.

 So is the ability to win sixteen Grand Slam singles titles, nineteen Grand Slam singles titles, twenty-three, twenty-four, missing very few matches in the process, giving your all to the game and sport.
 Federer, Nadal, Williams, Court, all of them great on account of the extremes they went to.